rjsylvia/COSC-473/README.md

 - [ ] Use IP address to determine what CSV file to read for class schedule section. **(Update 3/29) This feature is tentatively scheduled to be tested for part of our meeting time this week (Thursday, March 31st).**

-- [ ] ****BUG FIX**** The custom font that was set in cosc_monitors.css was not applying to h1 headers, the scrolling datetime, and weather temperature.
-This is fixed (currently not in repo) and changed to use the same font the IUP website uses for the "Upcoming Events" header at http://www.iup.edu/news-events/.
-It is now used across anywhere there is text to keep a consistent style across the newer updated IUP websites.
+- [x] ****BUG FIX**** The custom font that was set in cosc_monitors.css was not applying to the document.
+This is now fixed (**currently not in repo**) and all font is changed to use the same font style of the more up-to-date IUP web sites.

-- [ ] ****BUG**** Randomy, the livestream will sometimes no longer automatically play on load and constantly buffer.
-Through early investigation, the cause cannot be pinpointed down to exactly what is causing this bug. **Update (3/29) I replaced the news live feed with a news live feed from a different source that has all the same options, but also a bit better quality.
-This seems to be working much more consistently, which just may end up replacing the old news live feed.**
+- [x] ****BUG FIX**** Randomly, the livestream will sometimes no longer automatically play on load and constantly buffer.
+The cause has been identified as the stream was having server issues out of our control for serveral days straight.
+Therefore, it was replaced with a new news live feed (**currently not in repo**).

 Tentative deadline for all major functionality of web app: **Thursday, April 7th, 2016**